 GREEN BAY, Wis. – Colin Kaepernick wasn't cold on Sunday.
 Or at least that's what he wanted everyone to believe.

-Kaepernick, the San Francisco quarterback, scoffs at tricks like "long sleeves" to stay warm even when it's so cold that health officials were advising people to stay inside.
-Kaepernick, who was born in Milwaukee, didn't wear long sleeves for Sunday's 23-20 wild card win over the Green Bay Packers, going with his arms exposed at Lambeau Field.
+Kaepernick, the San Francisco quarterback, scoffs at tricks like "long sleeves" to stay warm even when it's so cold that health officials are advising people to stay inside.
+Kaepernick, who was born in Milwaukee, didn't wear long sleeves for a playoff game against the Packers, going with his arms exposed.

 Whether that's a show of toughness or craziness is up for debate.
 The temperature at kickoff was five degrees with a wind chill of minus 10, and the wind chill was supposed to dip past 20 below zero later in the game.